Cấm Sơn Reservoir

 Cấm Sơn Reservoir (Hồ Cấm Sơn) is a lake in Lục Ngạn District, Bắc Giang Province, Vietnam, near the border with Lạng Sơn Province.
 The lake lies off Highway 279, northeast of the city of Bắc Giang.
+It is one of the largest lakes in the Northern Vietnam region.

-The lake has an area of some 2600 ha, but during the rainy season when flooding is common, the lake can expand to some 3,000 ha.
+The lake has an area of some 2650 ha, but during the rainy season when flooding is common, the lake can expand to some 3,000 ha.
 The length of the lake is about 30 km.
 Its widest point is about 7 km and narrowest point is about 200 m.